 This variation of the 3-component logger is optimized for quick assembly so the soldering has been reduced to just pin headers and bridging the I2C bus.
 An instructor could easily do that ahead of time with about 15 minutes of prep per unit, leaving the solder-less steps for their students.
 Wire connections are made simply by twisting stripped ends together and clamping them under screw terminals.

 This time reduction involves a few trade-offs, and the bringing the I2C bus to A2&A3 leaves only two analog ports readily accessible ( although A6 & A7 are still available).
-Removing the regulator & battery voltage divider forces you to deal with a changing rail voltage as the Lithium AA batteries age.
+Removing the regulator & battery voltage divider adds ~30% more operating lifespan, but it also forces you to deal with a changing rail voltage as the Lithium AA batteries age.
+That daily variation is quite small, but for quantitative comparisons on monthly scales you may need to correct for the change in Vcc (included in the data file automatically) over time.
 Another proviso is that you have to add a few more components to the part list from the soldered build: